jeromegauzins/openai-mr-reviewer-gltlab/README.md

 ## Overview

-This [OpenAI ChatGPT-based](https://platform.openai.com/docs/guides/chat) GitLab Pipeline Application provides a summary, release notes and review of pull requests.
+This [OpenAI ChatGPT-based](https://platform.openai.com/docs/guides/chat) GitLab Pipeline Application provides a summary, release notes and review of merge requests.
 The unique features of this action are:

 - **Line-by-line code change suggestions**: This Application reviews the changes line by line and provides code change suggestions that can be directly committed from the GitLab UI.
-- **Continuous, incremental reviews**: Reviews are performed on each commit within a pull request, rather than a one-time review on the entire pull request.
+- **Continuous, incremental reviews**: Reviews are performed on each commit within a merge request, rather than a one-time review on the entire merge request.
-- **Cost-effective and reduced noise**: Incremental reviews save on OpenAI costs and reduce noise by tracking changed files between commits and the base of the pull request.
+- **Cost-effective and reduced noise**: Incremental reviews save on OpenAI costs and reduce noise by tracking changed files between commits and the base of the merge request.
-- **"Light" model for summary**: Designed to be used with a "light" summarization model (e.g. `gpt-3.5-turbo`) and a "heavy" review model (e.g. `gpt-4`).
+- **"Light" model for summary**: Designed to be used with a "light" summarization model (e.g. `gpt-3.5-turbo`) and a "heavy" review model (e.g.
+  `gpt-4`).
 For best results, use `gpt-4` as the "heavy" model, as thorough code review needs strong reasoning abilities.
 - **[Not support yet]** Chat with bot: Supports conversation with the bot in the context of lines of code or entire files, useful for providing context, generating test cases, and reducing code complexity.
 - **Smart review skipping**: By default, skips in-depth review for simple changes (e.g. typo fixes) and when changes look good for the most part.
 It can be disabled by setting `review_simple_changes` and `review_comment_lgtm` to `true`.
 - **Customizable prompts**: Tailor the `system_message`, `summarize`, and `summarize_release_notes` prompts to focus on specific aspects of the review